Divya Prabha: Career

-Prabha started her career by doing small roles in movies and then shifted to television serials.
+Prabha's acting career started with small roles in movies before transitioning to television serials.
 She gained wider attention for her roles in the films Take Off and Thamaasha.
 In 2015, she won Kerala State Television Award for Best Second Actress for her performance in the TV serial Eswaran Sakshiyayi.
 She was nominated for Best Actress at the 2022 Locarno Film Festival in the international competition section for the movie Ariyippu directed by Mahesh Narayanan.
 The film premiered in the Concorso internazionale (international competition section) of the 75th Locarno Film Festival on 4 August 2022, where it was nominated for the Golden Leopard.
 The film had a worldwide release on Netflix on 16 December 2022.
 She plays one of the lead roles in All We Imagine as Light, directed by Payal Kapadia, which competed for the Palme d'Or at the 77th Cannes Film Festival and won the Grand Prix.